viralemergence/pharos-documentation/user-guide/README.md

 ---
-title: User Guide
+title: Quick start Guide
 ---

-# User Guide
+# Quick start guide

 A great starting point to learn about PHAROS